-(a) The School will cause each holder of additional Parity Indebtedness of the School hereafter incurred to enter into a Supplement, pursuant to which such holder shall agree to the collection and distribution of the Pledged Revenues for the equal and ratable benefit and security of all holders of Parity Indebtedness in the manner provided herein.

-(b) In connection with each Supplement, the School shall prepare a schedule, substantially in the form of Schedule 1 to the Intercreditor Agreement, identifying as of the date of such Supplement, the following: (i) each prior Supplement (if any); (ii) each Parity Debt Agreement then outstanding; and (iii) each Parity Secured Party (including the current address and facsimile number or other address or direction for electronic delivery of notices under the

-Intercreditor Agreement).
-The School shall deliver a copy of any such Supplement to each Parity Secured Party.
+- (a) The School will cause each holder of additional Parity Indebtedness of the School hereafter incurred to enter into a Supplement, pursuant to which such holder shall agree to the collection and distribution of the Pledged Revenues for the equal and ratable benefit and security of all holders of Parity Indebtedness in the manner provided herein. - (b) In connection with each Supplement, the School shall prepare a schedule, substantially in the form of Schedule 1 to the Intercreditor Agreement, identifying as of the date of such Supplement, the following: (i) each prior Supplement (if any); (ii) each Parity Debt Agreement then outstanding; and (iii) each Parity Secured Party (including the current address and facsimile number or other address or direction for electronic delivery of notices under the Intercreditor Agreement).
+The School shall deliver a copy of any such Supplement to each Parity Secured Party. - Section 7.

-Section 7.
 Accountings.
-The Collateral Agent shall keep and maintain adequate records pertaining to all disbursements hereunder and shall annually file an accounting thereof with the Series 2011 Trustee, the Series 2013 Trustee, the Series 2017 Trustee and the School.
+The Collateral Agent shall keep and maintain adequate records pertaining to all disbursements hereunder and shall annually file an accounting thereof with the Series 2011 Trustee, the Series 2013 Trustee, the Series 2017 Trustee, the Series 2018 Trustee and the School. - Section 8.

-Section 8.
 Payment of Expenses.
 The School shall pay when billed all reasonable fees, compensation and expenses of the Collateral Agent under the Intercreditor Agreement, including reasonable fees for legal counsel.
-The School agrees to indemnify the Collateral Agent for, and to hold it harmless against, any loss, liability or expense incurred without negligence or bad faith on the part of the Collateral Agent arising out of or in connection with the Intercreditor Agreement or any action taken under or contemplated by the Intercreditor Agreement.
+The School agrees to indemnify the Collateral Agent for, and to hold it harmless against, any loss, liability or expense incurred without negligence or bad faith on the part of the Collateral Agent arising out of or in connection with the Intercreditor

+Agreement or any action taken under or contemplated by the Intercreditor Agreement.
 In case any such claim should be made or action brought against the Collateral Agent in respect of which indemnity may be sought against the School, the Collateral Agent shall, as a condition of its right to indemnification hereunder, promptly notice the School in writing setting forth the particulars of such claim or action.
 The Collateral Agent shall be entitled to participate at its own expense in the defense of any such action, or if it so elects to assume such defense, in which case such defense shall be conducted at the Collateral Agent's expense by counsel chosen by the Collateral Agent and reasonably satisfactory to the School.
 This Section 8 shall survive the termination of the Intercreditor Agreement.
-The Series 2011 Trustee or the Series 2013 Trustee or the Series 2017 Trustee, may (but shall not be obligated to) advance such cost or expense of the Collateral Agent.
+The Series 2011 Trustee or the Series 2013 Trustee, the Series 2017 Trustee or the Series 2018 Trustee, may (but shall not be obligated to) advance such cost or expense of the Collateral Agent.
 Any amount so paid under this Section 8 shall be given a preference in payment over any Bonds and interest thereon, and shall be paid out of the proceeds of revenues collected from the Trust Estate, if not otherwise caused to be paid.